anetschka/greek_scansion/README.md

 greek_scansion is designed to automatically annotate Ancient Greek hexameter.
 That is, it tries, for any valid hexameter verse, to find the correct sequence of long and short syllables.

 The repository contains the program code and two evaluation scripts.
 Further information on both is provided in the appropriate folders.
-Since this project is the result of academic work, the folder **thesis** contains a long explanation on the project's motivation, background, and implementation details (in German).
 English readers will find a description of the approach and algorithm in this [paper](https://academic.oup.com/dsh/article-abstract/37/1/242/6462895).
+There also is a related Arxiv paper.

 ## Bug fixes and improvements